msheffer2/Data-Science-Specialization/README.md

 -   [07 - Variable
     Importance.R](https://github.com/msheffer2/Data-Science-Specialization/blob/master/07%20-%20Variable%20Importance.R)
     -- a few analyses to understand what words drive rating;
-    problematically, the naive bayes was the most accurate but NB models don't lend themselves well to describing what predictors are important, so results from the C5.0 model are used as a proxy
+    problematically, the naive Bayes was the most accurate but NB models don't lend themselves well to describing what predictors are important, so results from the C5.0 model are used as a proxy